-- Check that the oil channel in the bar is not obstructed.
+• Check that the oil channel in the bar is not obstructed.
 Clean if necessary.

-(34) - Check that the groove in the edge of the bar is clean.
+Check that the groove in the edge of the bar is clean.
 Clean if necessary.

-(35) - Check that the bar tip sprocket turns freely and that the lubricating hole in the tip sprocket is not blocked.
+Check that the bar tip sprocket turns freely and that the lubricating hole in the tip sprocket is not blocked.
 Clean and lubricate if necessary.
-(36)

-If the chain lubrication system is still not working after carrying out the above checks and associated measures you should contact your servicing dealer.
+If the chain lubrication system is still not working after carrying out the above checks and associated measures you should contact your service agent.